I bet if I asked you “What is more risky for your body, squatting or sitting?” you would say “well squatting, obviously.” And, I can understand why…

-But a properly performed squat – the way we are designed to “sit” – is not only safe it is one of the most fundamental movements we can (and need to) do as humans.
+But a properly performed squat – the way we are designed to “sit” – is not only safe, it is one of the most fundamental movements we can (and need to) do as humans.

 Not sure how to squat?
 Press play for a complete explanation.

-Whether you think of it or not, you already squat multiple times every day: getting out of bed, going up and down from a chair, going to the bathroom, getting in and out of your car…
+You already squat multiple times every day: getting out of bed, going up and down from a chair, going to the bathroom, getting in and out of your car…

 When done properly, squatting is an excellent way to build mobility, strength, and stamina throughout your whole body and it is a super-important movement for the spine to function properly.